-- 16 Clause 10 sets out the territorial extent of this Bill.
+- 17 Clause 12 sets out the territorial extent of this Bill.
 The extent of a piece of legislation refers to the jurisdiction (or jurisdictions) in which it forms part of the law.
 The extent of an Act can be different from its application.
-Application concerns where an Act produces a practical effect, disregarding effects that are minor or consequential. - 17 Most provisions of this Bill extend to England and Wales and apply to England. - 18 The provisions which amend the Counter-Terrorism and Security Act 2015 extend to England and Wales and Scotland.
+Application concerns where an Act produces a practical effect, disregarding effects that are minor or consequential. - 18 Most provisions of this Bill extend to England and Wales and apply to England. - 19 The provisions which amend the Counter-Terrorism and Security Act 2015 extend to England and Wales and Scotland.
 One set of amendments applies to England only and two apply to England and Wales.
 These are consequential amendments and minor technical corrections.
-The commentary on these provisions includes a paragraph explaining their extent and application.
+The commentary on these provisions includes a paragraph explaining their extent and application. - 20 See the table in the Annex for a summary of the position regarding territorial extent and application in the United Kingdom.